 Wedding inspiration in hot pinks and bright purples #Wedding Porn#1950s#colored crinoline#photo booth#pink dress#purple dress#sari August 9 2010 | Offbeat Editors offbeatbride Right now, I'm a little bit obsessed with hot pink and bright purple so I was extremely excited to see all of these great purple and pink colors floating around!
 Indulge me a little and enjoy this purple/pink themed Monday Montage.
 Photo by Whitney Lee This photo immediately caught my eye for so many reasons.
 First of all, INCREDIBLE colors!
 Second of all, I absolutely LOVE Indian weddings: the henna, the ornate outfits, the intricate ceremonies.
 LURVE it.
 Then I saw this one.
 Wowza, Sara sure looked great in this dress.
 And damn girl, I like yo moves!
 Photo courtesy of Jaclyn Marie Photography OMG shoes!
 Audra & Nathanael loves them some shoes.
 And these shoes rule!
 Tina's favorite color is purple so she chose to wear this gorgeous purple gown during their Sonoma wedding.
 While waiting to get married Tina & J managed to find time for a quick game of chess in the park.
 I love a groom who isn't afraid of a little color.
 Check out these bad boys.
 Orin is rockin' those purple alligator shoes!
 Related Post An umbrella fight, steampunk corset, and a bite of cake we won't forget Things were very cool in the Offbeat Flickr Pool this week.
 From umbrella fights to steampunk accessories, and a man who enjoys his cake... a...
 Read more Here is another drool worthy dress, which Jane had custom made from a 1950's vogue pattern.
 If you couldn't tell Jane & Eric's color theme was pink and blue.
 They even had their guests dress in the same colors!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo PREVIOUS Heather & Kristopher's fall backyard barbecue wedding NEXT Naked Fruit STD postcard Show/Hide comments [ 6 ] I AM DYING OVER THOSE SARIS!
 Indian weddings are so beautiful.
 Plus purple is my favorite color! *;) Reply Thank you!
 I just bought that vintage vogue dress pattern yesterday with the intent of possibly turning it into a wedding dress.
 Now that I know how cute it can look on a real person, I am encouraged.
 (Jane, if you read this, how hard was that pattern to execute?)
 Reply And I won that game of chess too… teehee!
 Also, Jane's pattern is the same one my mom used for her wedding dress!
-Reply promise me you will post that indian wedding! (and find out how to wrap those things lol) 1 agrees Reply I seriously love pretty much every single thing in the second picture.
+Reply promise me you will post that indian wedding! (and find out how to wrap those things lol) Reply I seriously love pretty much every single thing in the second picture.
 Reply So much beautiful!
 LOVE Sara's dress, multi-color scheme, and OMG, her whole flickr set is great–ceremony at the zoo!!!
 The other pics are rad, too!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.